robrich/aspire-accelerator-workshop/5-deploy-aca/README.md

 Deploy with the Aspire CLI to Azure Container Apps
 ==================================================

-In this chapter, you'll deploy a solution to Azure Container Apps (ACA) using Aspire.
+In this chapter, you'll publish Bicep files using the Aspire CLI that can deploy to Azure Container Apps (ACA).

 Azure Container Apps (ACA) is a fully managed serverless container platform on Azure.
 It provides automatic scaling, built-in load balancing, secrets management, and seamless integration with other Azure services.
 ACA is ideal for microservices, APIs, web applications, and background jobs when managing Kubernetes YAML files is overwhelming.